vippsas/vipps-ecom-api/vipps-ecom-api.md

 the `"paymentType": "eComm Express Payment"` parameter.
 If this parameter is not passed, the payment type will default to regular payment.

+## Payment retries

+If a user cancels, or does not act, on a payment, there is no way to "retry" a payment.

+The initiate call is not idempotent, so the closest to a "retry" is to make a new initiate call with a new `orderId`.
+Vipps has no concept of relation between orders, so the "retry" payment is in no way connected to the first payment atempt.

 ## orderId recommendations

 A `orderId` must be unique for the MSN (Merchant Serial Number, the id of